 New Relic dashboard (Source: New Relic website)

 New Relic is one of the oldest companies in the observability domain.
-Its observability tool enables you to visualize, analyze and troubleshoot your software stack in one platform.
+It is an observability tool enables you to visualize, analyze, and troubleshoot your software stack in a single platform.
 It also supports auto-instrumentation for eight popular programming languages.

-New Relic can connect your application performance with your infrastructure health to provide you better insights for quick troubleshooting.
+• Connects application performance with infrastructure health for quick troubleshooting.

 DataDog